Welfare fraud: Sweden

 The Swedish National Audit Office estimated the annual losses due to fraud or error to be from 5.3 billion kronor ($793 million) to 7.4 billion ($1.1 billion) in 1995.
 In 2007, the Delegation Against Incorrect Payments estimated that 20 billion crowns ($2.2 billion) were being overpaid due to fraud or error, fraud comprising half of the sum.
 It was found that 4-6% of unemployment benefits were being paid to people who were in fact working but did not report their work.

 Linked processing of the data for housing allowances and for sickness insurance has taken place in Sweden since 1979.
 This has created, in the words of Eckart Kuhlborn, "a crime prevention eldorado" by making it possible to identify households which have reported different incomes.
-A check of 70% of the households that received both kinds of payments showed that 2.7% had cheated by giving false information about their incomes.
-The next year, the figure had decreased to 1.2%.
-As the check was discussed in the mass media before it was executed the first year, recipients of housing allowances may have been aware of the risk with cheating, so a higher level of fraud before the check – and a greater preventive effect – cannot be ruled out.
-Neither can it be known how many were smart enough to under-report their income to all the relevant bodies (although under-reporting incomes to sickness insurance authorities would mean a smaller dole in case of sickness).
+A check of 70% of the households that received both kinds of payments showed that 2.7% had given false information about their incomes.
+The next year, the figure had decreased to 1.2%, possibly due to more widespread understanding of the risk of being caught.

-In Sweden, absence due to illness increased every time new legislation opened up the possibility for more sickness benefit.
-By the 1970s, it had become a big problem for companies, according to the Swedish Employer's Association, which claimed that this was a problem of work ethics and was partly unrelated to sickness and work environment.
-This interpretation was confirmed by the non-partisan Bjurel-commission.

-Sickness absences among men relative to women have increased when great sporting events take place – a trend that has become more pronounced from the end of the 1980s to the early 2000s.
-The 1988 winter Olympics saw a 7% increase in sickness absence in men compared with women, for the 1987 World Championship in cross country-skiing the number was 16%, and for the 2002 football World Cup it was 41%.

-Welfare fraud is widespread in the immigrant-dominated Rosengård, where one is considered smart if he is able to work and claim unemployment benefits simultaneously, and one is considered strange if he does not take the opportunity.

 According to Statistics Sweden, 40,000 foreigners are registered in Sweden but no longer live there.
 They can continue to receive benefits, although they live abroad.
 When the authorities in Tensta decided that benefit recipients have to turn up at the welfare office in order to receive their money, one third did not turn up.